mschoema/AmyCompiler/README.md

 To run the compiled code, you will need to download nodejs [here](https://nodejs.org/en/download/).
-Make sure you have nodejs 8 or later by running  `nodejs --version` After you install, run `npm install deasync` at the directory you plan to run amyc, i.e. the toplevel directory of the compiler.
+Make sure you have nodejs 8 or later by running  `nodejs --version` After you install, run `npm install deasync` AmyCompiler directory.
 Make sure the wat2wasm executable is visible, i.e. it is in the system path or you are at the toplevel of the amyc directory.

 ### Running the code